-They perhaps are starting to rival the ubiquitous “slice-and-a-pop” pizza joints that are familiar in strip plazas in every town or city: shawarma restaurants in Waterloo Region tally to the many dozens of outlets.
+Shawarma rivals the ubiquitous “slice-and-a-pop” pizza joints that are familiar in strip plazas in every town or city: they tally to a few dozen outlets in the region.
 As such, they represent one of the most popular – and delicious – foods you can find.

 The shawarma cook shaves pieces of meat into a tray with a long knife or an electric blade.
 The meat chunks, which may or may not then be dropped onto a flat-top for a last-second sautéing, are packed into a pita into which is loaded with vegetables of a combination similar to what might go on a sub sandwich, along with possibly hummus and sauces.